CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

 In order to modify the actions follow the steps below:

+1. Stat by modifying the `conn.json` file and `skill.json` file updating the connection and skill definition
+2. Make sure the secrets are updated int he `config.py` file
-1. Modify the main executable (`main.py` by default) run by the action image's entrypoint/command to handle the action's custom logic.
+3. Modify the main executable (`main.py` by default) run by the action image's entrypoint/command to handle the action's custom logic.
-2. Modify the `requirements.txt` file to provide packages or libraries that the action requires.
+4. Modify the `requirements.txt` file to provide packages or libraries that the action requires.
-3. Build the docker image (uses the `main.py` file)
+5. Build the docker image (uses the `main.py` file)
   ```
   make build
   ```
-4. Push the docker image to a registry that is connected to your Kubernetes cluster.
+6. Push the docker image to a registry that is connected to your Kubernetes cluster.
   ```
   make push
   ```
-6. Modify the `skill.json` file.

 ### Steps to Test